Representable tangent structures for affine schemes: Tangentoids

 \section{Tangentoids}

 Characterizing representable tangent structures is equivalent to characterizing infinitesimal objects.
 Moreover, thanks to~\cite[Proposition 5.17]{cockett:tangent-cats}, if $\mathbb{T}$ is a representable tangent structure with associated infinitesimal object $D$, then $D \times -$ induces a tangent structure on the opposite category, where $\times$ becomes a coproduct.
 Such a tangent structure can be generalized to arbitrary monoidal categories.
-As such, in this section, we introduce the notion of a tangentoid in a monoidal category, which is briefly an object such that tensoring with said object gives a tangent structure.
-Tangentoids are indeed useful towards the main objective of this paper since they provide an alternative characterization of infinitesimal objects.
+As such, in this section, we introduce the notion of a tangentoid in a monoidal category, which consists of an object such that tensoring with said object gives a tangent structure.

+Tangentoids will be useful for the main objective of this paper since they provide an alternative characterization of infinitesimal objects.
 Indeed, in a setting with (co)products, an infinitesimal object is precisely a coexponentiable tangentoid in the opposite category.
 Therefore, characterizing representable tangent structures and infinitesimal objects is equivalent to characterizing coexponentiable tangentoids in the opposite category.
 So, in particular, since the category of affine schemes over $R$ is equivalent to the opposite category of $\cAlg_R$, coexponentiable tangentoids in $\cAlg_R$ are the same as infinitesimal objects in $\Aff_R$.